jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

-The issuewild property has the same syntax and semantics as the issue property except that issuewild properties only grant authorization to issue certificates that specify a wildcard domain and issuewild properties take precedence over issue properties when specified.
+The issuewild property has the same syntax and semantics as the issue property except that issuewild properties only grant authorization to issue certificates that specify a wildcard domain name and issuewild properties take precedence over issue properties when specified.
 Specifically:

-issuewild properties MUST be ignored when processing a request for a domain that is not a wildcard domain.
+issuewild properties MUST be ignored when processing a request for a domain name that is not a wildcard domain name.

-If at least one issuewild property is specified in the relevant CAA record set, all issue properties MUST be ignored when processing a request for a domain that is a wildcard domain.
+If at least one issuewild property is specified in the relevant CAA record set, all issue properties MUST be ignored when processing a request for a domain name that is a wildcard domain name.

-A non-empty CAA record set that contains no issue or issuewild property tags is authorization to any certificate issuer to issue for the corresponding wildcard domain, provided that no records in the CAA record set otherwise prohibit issuance.
+A non-empty CAA record set that contains no issue or issuewild property tags is authorization to any certificate issuer to issue for the corresponding wildcard domain name, provided that no records in the CAA record set otherwise prohibit issuance.

 ##  CAA iodef Property

-The iodef property specifies a means of reporting certificate issue requests or cases of certificate issue for the corresponding domain that violate the security policy of the issuer or the domain name holder.
+The iodef property specifies a means of reporting certificate issue requests or cases of certificate issue for the corresponding domain name that violate the security policy of the issuer or the domain name holder.